Defense contractor revolutionizes software delivery processes

 • Strategy and execution functions overlap

-• Predictability and alignment may suffer as a result
+• Predictability and alignment suffer as a result

-• Feature-Point focus may be perceived as a measure of effort
+• Feature-point focus may be perceived as a measure of effort

 • Individual performance vs team delivery